atulkumar2/investor_paradise/Writeup.md

 ## 🔑 Key Concepts Demonstrated

-- 🤖 **Multi-agent**: Four specialized AI agents working in sequence to deliver research-grade analysis in seconds
+- 🤖 **Multi-agent**: Five specialized AI agents working in sequence to deliver research-grade analysis in seconds
 - 📚 **RAG**: ChromaDB to store PDF chunks as grounded data , Semantic Smart search retrieval
 - 🛠️ **Context Engineering**: Structured JSON payloads are passed to the next agent in sequence
 - 🧠 **Sessions & Memory**: